zanata/zanata-server/README.md

 Developers
 ----------

+*Prerequisites*

+You will need:
+- Java SDK 8 (OpenJDK recommended)
+- npm
+- Mysql or MariaDB
+- JBoss EAP 6 or Wildfly

+*Scripts*

 You can use one of the scripts to build the project using maven:

 [`etc/scripts/quickbuild.sh`](etc/scripts/quickbuild.sh) - Builds the project